 Paintings from the About Superficiality series are stories of our society.
-About us always being consumed by fear, willing to stay on the surface and not ask, unless it is necessary.
+About us always being consumed by fear, willing to stay on the surface and not to ask, unless it is necessary.

-The largest canvases of the series depict persons dying ''of superficiality'', drowning in beautiful but simple things.
+The largest canvases of the series depict persons dying "of superficiality", drowning in beautiful but simple things.
 In smaller canvases I work predominantly with superficially tacky objects.
 They are ''happy makers'' of sorts.
 They are designed to make us happy – and I observe how often we look for simple solutions like those, or strive to buy feelings.
 Paradoxically people that own many of such ''happy makers'', have many internal struggles that theyre trying to cover up.